 2. Second-wife syndrome

 Yes, that’s a real thing.
-Second-wife syndrome is when you feel like you’ve stepped into an alternate reality created by your spouse’s first wife and family, and you’re constantly feeling inadequate.
+The second-wife syndrome is when you feel like you’ve stepped into an alternate reality created by your spouse’s first wife and family, and you’re constantly feeling inadequate.
 You’ll constantly feel that your spouse gives more importance to his first wife and kids than he does to you.
 You’ll wonder if they control his schedule and decisions more than you do.
 You’ll compare yourself to them constantly and always think you’re falling short.

+The weight of all of these can fan second wife insecurities even in most self-assured women.
 It can get rather overwhelming, but remember, if you insist on being stuck in the vicious first wife vs second wife competition going on in your head, you’re not going to get very far in your marriage.
 If you feel that as a second wife, your husband is not spending time with you, talk it out with your spouse instead of sulking or throwing hissy fits every time he talks to his first wife or has to pick up the kids.

 Chances are you’ve walked into a readymade family, even if it’s fractured, and a second wife and family issues aren’t uncommon.
 If your spouse is a widower and lost his first wife, be even more prepared that he will be honoring her memory and also paying a lot of attention to his children, if he has them.